edwinb/Idris2-boot/README.md

 Things still missing
 ====================

-+ Some high level syntax, notably numeric ranges
++ Some high level syntax, notably idiom brackets
 + 'using' blocks
 + Cumulativity (so we currently have Type : Type!
 Bear that in mind when you think you've proved something :))